9 Best AI Tools for Startups in 2026

 Key Features

-• No-code builder – Simple drag-and-drop flows for non-technical users.
+- No-code automation builder – Simple drag-and-drop flows for non-technical users.

-• Open ecosystem – Over 413 pieces contributed by the community and developers.
+- Open ecosystem – Over 628 data integrations contributed by the community and developers.

 Integrations